llaulier/codewars_exercices/README.md

-Personnal repo to train algo
+Personal repo to practice for coding and algo
 Some exercices in codewars, coding problems and tests with Jest

 - to run start : npm run dev